For Teachers

 Finally, this task is very low prep when using the right online tools (Google Translate and a sentence scramble maker like this (printable) or this (drag-and-drop computer-based).

 Here is an example of a sentence scramble translation task I made.
 Students were reading a short passage about gender representation in leadership positions.
-The Spanish below was written by the student, and the English sentence scramble was created by me.
+The Spanish below was written by the student, and the scrambled English sentences were created by me with the help of Google translate.
 The boxes are where the student writes the unscrambled sentences in English.

 How to plan and carry out the activity: